 Visa holders & migrants

-Find out what visa holders and migrants need to know before they start working in Australia.
+Find out what you need to know about working in Australia.

-If you need an interpreter when contacting us or the Department of Immigration and Border Protection (DIBP), call the Translating and Interpreting Service on 131 450.
+Translated information is available in multiple languages in our Language help section.
+If you or someone you know needs an interpreter when contacting us or the Department of Home Affairs, call the Translating and Interpreting Service on 131 450.

 - which visa to apply for

-- your rights and obligations under a visa
+- your rights and responsibilities under a visa

 - how to apply for permanent residency.